By now fans of the Garden in Delight blog agree that where gardening ends, reading begins.

 Gardeners, read and witness and behold how a show or project comes together.
 Drawn by the beat, prose, personal story, and national history, enter into the realm of possibility: something spectacular can come from a small idea or inkling, from humble beginnings, a mustard seed.
 Of course, that is the display of Alexander Hamilton’s life, and the wonder of our God.

-So much of who we are as citizens of the United States, and the dynamics of how a rebel cause became a form a self-government that would shelter and transform the hope of freedom into a way of life is a result of Hamilton’s leadership, scholarship, insight, commitment, and vision, grounded in a growing faith.
+So much of who we are as citizens of the United States, and the dynamic history of how a rebel cause became a form a self-government that would shelter and transform the hope of freedom into a way of life, is a result of Hamilton’s leadership, scholarship, insight, commitment, and vision, grounded in a growing faith.